AlbertVeli/puzzles/README.md

 If it returns *unsat* it means no solution was found.
 But if it returns *sat* then a solution is available in s.model().

-Note, several solutions might exist. check() only returns the first model it can find that satisfies all added constraints.
-To get more solutions, try s.check() in a loop and add constraints to make the found models invalid (after they have been printed).
+Note, several solutions might exist. *s.check()* only returns the first model it can find that satisfies all added constraints.
+To get more solutions, try *s.check()* in a loop and after printing one solution, add a constraint to make that solution impossible, so that s.check() will choose another solution next.

 You can find the correct code by installing Z3 and running milksolver.py, by calculating it in your head or by extracting the hidden data from arla.jpg (above).